Lightning Alerts — Get Notified Before Storms Hit

 Basic Setup (Free)

-- Install a lightning tracking app: Lightning Tracker uses NOAA GOES-19 satellite data to show every lightning strike in real time across all 50 US states.
+1. Install a lightning tracking app: Lightning Tracker uses NOAA GOES East/West GLM data to map recent satellite-detected optical flashes across all 50 states.

 How Far in Advance Can You Get Alerts?